 Full adherence to this Code is a pre-requisite for a membership in IPMG.

 Member Company's President Director and other Board members are responsible for the implementation of this Code.

-Member Company with licensing or agency agreements in Indonesia must legally bind to this Code.
+Any third party which has licensing or agency agreements with Member Company in Indonesia is legally bind to this Code.